camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 ## Set up authentication

 To get started, examine the `auth.js` file in the GitHub repository.
-This is the file that will execute an OAuth 2.0 protocol to run your requests.
+This is the file that will execute an OAuth 2.0 protocol to run your requests by configuring an authentication request with your client id and client secret, define parameters, and retrieve a token.

 1. To set up your credentials, create an `.env` file which will be protected by the `.gitignore` file.
 These keys will be consumed by the `auth.js` file to execute the OAuth protocol.
 2. Examine the existing `.env.example` file for an example of how your `.env` file should look upon completion.
 You will need to add your `CONSOLE_CLIENT_ID`, `CONSOLE_CLIENT_SECRET`, `CLUSTER_ID`, and the `CONSOLE_API_URL`, which is `https://api.cloud.camunda.io` in a Camunda 8 SaaS environment.